Using low volatility ETFs to complement your portfolio

 Large-Cap stocks tend to be the largest portion of many portfolios and have played an important role in providing potential growth to a portfolio comprised of stocks, bonds, and alternatives.
 What we have seen over the previous 20 years is that Large-Cap companies have been a primary driver of a portfolio’s returns.
 The S&P 500 Index, which is representative of Large-Cap companies, has outperformed the Small-Cap stocks, International stocks, and Investment Grade Bonds.
 Specifically in Large-Cap, Large-Cap Growth stocks have shown strong performance during this period and have outperformed the broader Large-Cap group.
 1

-Source: Bloomberg L.P., 12/31/11 – 12/31/21.
-Performance Data Quoted represents past performance and does not guarantee future results.
-An investment cannot be made into an index.
-Index returns do not represent fund returns.
+QQQ Standardized Performance.
+Performance data quoted represents past performance, which is not a guarantee of future results.
+An investor cannot invest directly in an index.
+Index returns do not represent Fund returns.

 We believe the higher growth rates of these fundamental metrics has fueled Invesco QQQ’s outperformance against industry benchmarks such as the S&P 500 and Russell 1000 Growth indexes.3